-Boulder County Community Forestry Sort Yards Boulder County Parks & Open Space Medium Goal 1,2 & 3 Wildfire In Progress be more flood resilient and simultaneously restore a segment of the creek to improve ecosystem function.
-Construction will begin in 2024 or 2025.
-The CFSY program managed by BCPOS operated for 203 days last year and accepted 7,165 loads of material.
-Those loads consisted of approximately 857 tons of slash, 346 tons of wood, 121 tons of chips, and 200 tons of yard debris.
-1,784 properties participated in the CFSY Boulder County Youth Corps Forestry and Fire Boulder County Parks & Open Space Medium Goal 1, & 2 Wildfire In Progress program in 2023.
-BCPOS Forestry Youth Corps and volunteers combined to thin approximately 10 acres of lodgepole pine regeneration in patch cuts at Reynolds Ranch.
+Boulder County Community Forestry Sort Yards Boulder County Parks & Open Space Medium Goal 1,2 & 3 Wildfire In Progress The CFSY program managed by BCPOS operated for 213 days last season and accepted 10,958 loads of material.
+Those loads consisted of approximately 2,015 tons of slash, 568 tons of wood, and 479 tons of chips.
+Collect 72,047 cubic feet of yard debris.
+2,229 properties participated in the CFSY program in 2024.
+Boulder County Youth Corps Forestry and Fire Boulder County Parks & Open Space Medium Goal 1, & 2 Wildfire In Progress BCPOS Forestry Youth Corps and volunteers combined to thin approximately 2.5 acres of lodgepole pine regeneration in patch cuts at Reynolds Ranch.
+BCYC and in-house operations completed a 3-acre fuels reduction project on the Overland property.
+15 slash piles were built, and 4.5 cords of wood were removed.
 Flood Hazard Studies and Flood Hazard Mapping Boulder County Community Planning & Permitting.
 Medium Goal 1,2 & 5 Flood, Landslide Subsidenc e In Progress The Colorado Hazard Mapping Program (CHAMP) has been updating flood hazard information for streams most affected by the 2013 flood.
-In 2023, FEMA released revised Preliminary Flood Insurance Rate Maps (FIRMs) based on CHAMP data and appeals.
-The county then conducted two outreach meetings to inform residents of upcoming changes to the FIRMs.
+In 2024, CHAMP data was finally incorporated into FEMA's Flood Insurance Rate Maps (FIRMs).
 A Flood Hazard Study of Bullhead Gulch is also underway, led by Mile High Flood District and supported by the county.
-In 2023, the hydrology portion of the study was completed, and work began on the hydraulic analysis.
-The made its Fluvial Hazard Zone mapping (produced by the Colorado Water Conservation Board) available online and worked on making the data public.
+In 2024, work continued the hydraulic analysis portion of the study.
+The county is also coordinating with FEMA on a re-study of a portion of Lefthand Creek.
+The re-study was the result of an appeal of the CHAMP data in this area.
+Outreach to residents is expected in 2025, pending FEMA's contractor providing final data to the county.
 Floodplain Management Program Updates and Flood Education/Outreach Boulder County Community Planning & Permitting.
 Medium Goal 3, 4, & 5 Flood In Progress Implementation of the Resiliency Study continues.
 Floodplain regulations in the Land Use Code were updated in 2023 to prohibit camping the floodplains, clarify flood protection measures for agricultural structures, and other minor code updates.
-Floodplain outreach in 2023 included: two community meetings related to upcoming changes to Flood Insurance Rate Maps (FIRMs); a presentation to local realtors; and annual flood season mailings to all floodplain property owners.
+Floodplain outreach in 2024 included annual flood season mailings to all floodplain property owners.